 New York, NY 10012

-Geeta Menon is the 11th Dean of the Undergraduate College at NYU's Leonard N. Stern School of Business, starting in her role in July 2011.
-She is also the Abraham Krasnoff Professor of Global Business and Professor of Marketing.
-She has been a member of NYU Stern’s Marketing faculty since 1990 and served as Department Chair for over four years (2004-2008).
+Geeta Menon is the Abraham Krasnoff Professor of Global Business and Professor of Marketing at NYU's Leonard N. Stern School of Business.
+She has been a member of the Marketing faculty since 1990 and served as Department Chair for over four years (2004-2008).
 She was also the 11th Dean of the Undergraduate College for eight years (2011-2019).
 In 2015, she was named one of the 20 most influential global Indian women in business and the arts by The Economic Times.
 In 2022, the Consumer Behavior Special Interest Group of the American Marketing Association (AMA) bestowed her with the Lifetime Achievement Award for “her extraordinary academic and service contributions."

-As a scholar, Dean Menon is known for her study of consumer psychology, context effects in decision making, survey methodology, health risk perception, and emotions.
+As a scholar, Menon is known for her study of consumer psychology, context effects in decision making, survey methodology, health risk perception, and emotions.
 Her work has been published in leading journals such as the Journal of Consumer Research, Journal of Marketing Research, and Organizational Behavior and Human Decision Processes, and has been funded by the National Institutes of Health and the American Diabetes Association.
-Dean Menon has held several leadership roles in the marketing research and consumer behavior community.
-She was elected President of the Association for Consumer Research (ACR) in 2010, served on the ACR Board of Directors for four years, and was co-chair of the 2004 annual ACR conference.
+Menon has held several leadership roles in the marketing research and consumer behavior community.
+She was co-chair of the 2004 annual Association for Consumer Research (ACR) conference.
+She was elected President of ACR for 2010, and was elected as President of the Society of Consumer Psychology (SCP) for 2022.
 She served as Associate Editor of premier marketing journals such as Journal of Consumer Research and Journal of Marketing Research.
 In addition, she has served on the editorial boards of these journals as well as the Journal of Consumer Psychology and the Journal of Public Policy and Marketing for several years.
 She is currently serving a second term on the Policy Board of the Journal of Consumer Research.